iamshishirgaire/IOE-Syllabus-Data/faculties/civil/8sem/e2/advanced_geotechnical_engineering.md

-# Syllabus

-## ADVANCED GEOTECHNICAL ENGINEERING

-**CE 76512**

-**Course Objectives:**

-The objective of the course is to provide the student with the concept and the tools that can be used to incorporate in the field of geotechnical engineering.
-The course includes the advanced techniques that are not dealt in the courses of soil mechanics and foundation engineering.

-### Topics Covered:

 1. **Scope of Advanced Geotechnical Engineering (2 hours)**
     * Field of application of advanced geotechnical engineering
     * Different sectors of geotechnical engineering